Füssen: Attractions

 The High Castle houses a branch gallery of the Bavarian State Collections of Paintings, which focuses on late Gothic and Renaissance works of art.

 The oldest fresco in Germany can be found in the crypt of St Mang's Basilica.
 It dates back to about the year 980.

 St Mang's Feast Day (6 September) is commemorated with a Holy Mass followed by a procession by torchlight through the old part of the city.
 During the week of the Saint's Feast a special 'Magnus Wine' is sold, with only 500 bottles produced.

 Known beyond Füssen is the success of EV Füssen, the local Oberliga ice hockey club.

 The Musiktheater Füssen is close to the lake Forggensee.

 Local media

 The local newspaper for Füssen is the Allgäuer Zeitung, printed daily except Sundays and on Holy Days of Obligation.
 It contains a special section with news from Füssen and the surrounding towns and villages called the Füssener Blatt.

+Transport

+The nearest airports are Memmingen Airport, located 83 km north west, Innsbruck Airport, located 103 km north west and Munich Airport, located 157 km north east.